 No piece of gear is more critical to summiting high peaks than footwear.
 A great mountaineering boot fills countless roles: It offers support while carrying heavy loads, grips confidently over slick rock and snow, keeps your feet warm when the mercury dips, and allows for the attachment of crampons and skis.
-After years of testing boots on some of the most demanding mountains in the world, we narrowed in on the streamlined selection of 16 worthy models below.
+After years of testing boots on some of the most demanding mountains in the world—from Chilean Patagonia to the rugged Himalayas—we narrowed in on the streamlined selection of 16 worthy models below.
 Our picks for the best mountaineering boots of 2024 are broken down into three categories: extreme cold/high-altitude boots for the world’s tallest mountains, 4-season technical alpine boots for keeping your feet warm while moving fast and light, and lightweight mountaineering boots for less technical and lower-elevation routes.
 For more background information, see our comparison table and buying advice below the picks.

-Editor's note: We updated this guide on May 23, 2024, to include information about our testing practices, add the La Sportiva Trango Tech Leather GTX and Scarpa Phantom 8000 Thermic HD to the lineup, and expand some of the sections in our buying advice.
-We also combed through the guide to ensure prices, colorways, and products were current at the time of publishing.
+Editor's note: We updated this guide on November 26, 2024, to include more information about our testing practices, add some new photos to our buying advice, and comb through the guide to ensure prices, colorways, and products were current at the time of publishing.

 Our Team's Mountaineering Boot Picks